nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 files have changed from the previous run, eliminating redundant execution.

-Nipype is available on Sourceforge (http://nipy.sf.net/nipype) and is written in Python a free, high-level language accessible to both programmers and non-programmers with extensive scientific computation capabilities.
-Nipype is documented using a light-weight markup language called Restructured Text, from which print-quality HTML and PDF documentation are generated using the Sphinx Python application.
+Nipype is available on SourceForge (http://nipy.sf.net/nipype) and is written in Python, a free high-level language accessible to both programmers and non-programmers with extensive scientific computation capabilities.
+Nipype is documented using a light-weight markup language called RestructuredText, from which print-quality HTML and PDF documentation are generated.
 The source code is tested using the Nose Python testing framework to ensure robustness and to allow for easier code maintenance.
 Nipype is released frequently to provide users with prompt bug fixes and feature updates, and is available as part of